 First things first… Is a puppy the right choice for me?

 As an employee at our local pet store I have seen one too many people come in and want to impulse buy.
 Without thinking it over.
 This, is a no-no.

 Let’s think some things over below, keep scrolling if you are thinking of buying a puppy.
-If you think a new puppy is too stressful already, I would navigate to a different post.

 A new puppy is a huge commitment and addition to a family.
 The choice to adopt/buy one shouldn’t come lightly.

 There are a lot of factors to weigh before your final decision.
 Take a look at some below:

 - Do I have time for a new puppy.
 Will my job prevent me from training him properly.